-Congestive heart failure (CHF) is a serious and chronic condition that occurs when the heart becomes weak or damaged and is no longer able to efficiently pump blood to the rest of the body.
+Congestive heart failure (CHF) is a serious and chronic condition that occurs when the heart becomes weak or damaged.
+This results in an inability to efficiently pump blood to the rest of the body.
 As the kidneys receive less blood, they are able to filter out less fluid.
-In turn, the body begins to retain this fluid, which may build up in the lower extremities, in the abdomen, around the liver, and around the lungs.
-This "congestion" of fluid gives CHF its name.
+In turn, the body begins to retain this fluid.
+This fluid may build up in the lower extremities, in the abdomen, around the liver, and around the lungs.
+This “congestion” of fluid gives CHF its name.

 What are the types and stages of congestive heart failure, and what are your treatment options?
-Let's discuss the signs and symptoms of this condition and what aid you can find at Cardiovascular Institute of the South.
+Let's discuss the signs and symptoms of CHF and what aid you can find at Cardiovascular Institute of the South.

 What Are the Different Types of Congestive Heart Failure?

-- Left-sided Congestive Heart Failure - Left-sided CHF is the most common form of CHF and begins when the left ventricle cannot effectively deliver blood throughout the body.
-Eventually, this can lead to fluid retention throughout the body, particularly around the lungs.
+Left-sided CHF is the most common form of CHF and begins when the left ventricle cannot effectively pump blood throughout the body.
+Eventually, this can lead to fluid retention, particularly around the lungs.
 Common symptoms include swelling, trouble breathing, and coughing.

-- Biventricular Congestive Heart Failure - This condition is a combination of both left- and right-sided heart failure.
-When damage expands and both sides of the heart are affected, patients can experience swelling in the body and shortness of breath.
+This condition is a combination of both left- and right-sided heart failure.
+When damage expands and impacts both sides of the heart, patients can experience swelling and shortness of breath.

 Cases of left-sided CHF can be further classified into one of two sub-types, characterized by the manner in which the ventricle is affected:

-- Diastolic Congestive Heart Failure - Diastolic CHF occurs when the heart muscle becomes stiff.
-Because the chamber must relax in order to fill with blood between contractions, this stiffness means that an inadequate amount of blood is available to pump out to the rest of the body.
+Diastolic CHF occurs when the heart muscle becomes stiff.
+The chamber must relax in order to fill with blood between contractions.
+Therefore, this stiffness means that an inadequate amount of blood is available to pump out to the rest of the body.
 This can cause shortness of breath, wheezing, fatigue, irregular heartbeat, and swelling.

 What Are the Stages of CHF?